Connect with us

 A properly built foundation is therefore non-negotiable in any project, be it a small residential home or a large commercial office building.

-Foundations are generally classified as basements, crawl space, and slab foundations.
+Foundations are generally classified as basements, crawl spaces, and slab foundations.
 Basement foundations are popular among builders in regions that experience extreme cold weather conditions, while crawl and slab foundations are common in warmer locations.

 On their part, crawl space foundations consist of concrete footings below the ground with short concrete walls that extend several feet above the surface for the building to rest on.